Background

 NATIVE PREDATORS: Research by other labs in the southeast and mid-Atlantic have identified a wide variety of generalist predators that consume BMSB eggs.
 The list includes certain species of crickets, katydids, ground beetles, lady beetles, earwigs, ants, assassin bugs, mantids, and jumping spiders, as well as less familiar insects such as minute pirate bugs, lacewings, and damsel bugs.
 To monitor predator populations in North Carolina, we deploy yellow sticky cards for one-week periods in both managed and non-managed landscapes.
 Cards are returned to the lab and all significant specimens are recorded.

 NATIVE PARASITOIDS: Parasitoids are monitored with both sticky cards and laboratory-produced “sentinel” BMSB egg masses, which are placed on a variety of host trees and crops.
 Sentinel egg masses are collected and brought back to the lab before any BMSB or parasitoids hatch.
 Any parasitoids that hatch from sentinel eggs are identified to species.
-So far, only native species of parasitoids have been detected in North Carolina:
+So far, these native species of parasitoids have been detected in North Carolina:

 - Anastatus reduvii